open/close all folders

-- In a similar vein, the entirety of The Secret Island of Dr. Quandary is based around collecting various items (such as ABC gum) and mixing them all together in a giant magical cauldron so that you don't have to spend the rest of your life forced to solve math puzzles while trapped inside the body of a troll doll.
+- In a similar vein, the entirety of The Secret Island of Dr. Quandary is based around collecting various items (such as ABC gum, frog eggs, a combination lock, and a glass of green gas) and mixing them all together in a giant magical cauldron so that you don't have to spend the rest of your life forced to solve math puzzles while trapped inside the body of a kewpie doll.

 - The Android App game "Alchemy" is nothing but this trope.
 You start with nothing but the four classical elements — earth, air, fire, and water — and by combining them, you can make anything from mud, to people, to continents.

 - On a similar note, the games Doodle God and Doodle Devil for the iOS.